Club Rules

 (e) The Points Trophies shall be awarded at the first suitable Club Show after 31st May in each year, the points to be awarded for wins in breed classes at Championship Shows held between 1st June and 31st May inclusive.
 The Points Trophy Steward will notify the Trophy Steward of the awards by 15th June.
 The allocation of points shall be decided by the Committee from time to time.

-These Rules other than this Clause 13 may be amended only by Special Resolution passed in General Meeting.
+These Rules other than this Clause 13 may be amended only by Special Resolution passed in General Meeting, the notice for which contains specific proposals to amend the Rules.
 This Clause 13 shall not be capable of amendment.
 Any proposed alteration to the Rules may not be brought into effect until the Kennel Club has been advised and approved the alteration(s).

 New Rules or amendments to existing Rules introduced specifically to meet Kennel Club requirements shall be adopted immediately and be included in the Club Rules with effect from the Club’s AGM.

 The Club shall function under the jurisdiction of the Kennel Club and in accordance with its Rules and Regulations.
-The Kennel Club shall be the final authority for interpreting these Rules and the final arbitrator in all Club matters.
+The Kennel Club shall be the final authority for interpreting the rules of the Society in all cases relative to Canine or Society matters.

 (a) The Club shall be dissolved if a Special Resolution to that effect is passed at an Extraordinary General Meeting called on the unanimous recommendation of the Committee or on the requisition of not less than one-third of the members of the Club with registered addresses in the United Kingdom and of which not less than 14 days notice shall have been given to all members of the date and purpose of such Meeting.